10 Ways to Pay Off Debt When You're Broke

 Distinguish Between Broke and Overspent

 Are you using “broke” to describe what happens after you’ve spent all your money on nonbills and nonessentials?
 If so, you’re not really broke.
 You can make some changes to how you spend to create some extra room in your budget.
-If you really are broke, don't make it worse by making bad decisions—such as spending on things you don't need.
+If you really have no money, don't make it worse by making bad decisions—such as spending on things you don't need.